 • Films with women and people of color in primary production roles.

-• (These are NOT requirements, just qualities we value.
-We fund many films that do not fall into those categories, from comedies to experimental films, films with large budgets and small.
+• These are NOT requirements, just qualities we value.
+We fund many films that do not fall into those categories, from comedies to experimental films, films with big budgets and small, films by all types of people.
 If it's moving pictures by our alums, and it's going to be great, we want to support it.)

-• We need to be convinced that you will make this film as it as presented and in a timely fashion—within 18 months.
+• We need to be convinced that you will make this film as it as presented and in a timely fashion.
 If you can provide a production schedule and convincing reasons as to why you will adhere to it, that’s great.

-• We are more likely to fund films for which we will have a large impact.
-That is, we are more likely to fund a film which can do all the shooting and lighting with this package than a film for which use of this package will be only a small portion of the production.
+• We are more likely to fund films for which this grant will have a large impact.
+That is, we are more likely to fund $3,000 of a $3,000 total budget than $3,000 of a $30,000 total budget.
+(Though we will provide funds for bigger budget films, too.)

 Please read our FAQ and ADVICE section.
-In addition, all filmmakers are encouraged to email Rooftop Artistic Director Mark Elijah Rosenberg with a draft of their application for advice, or call 718-417-7362.
+All filmmakers are encouraged to email Rooftop Artistic Director Mark Elijah Rosenberg at filmfund [at] rooftopfilms [dot] com with a draft of their application for advice, or call 718-417-7362.
 When asking for advice, please focus on specific questions.
 We can only really advise how to make your application more clear, or offer personal non-binding advice on the filmmaking.
 The advice we most often give is to descibe what we will see on screen more clearly.
 Due to time constraints, we can only provide one round of notes, and cannot guarantee feedback in the final week before the deadline, but simple questions are welcome any time.

 • Your name and contact information.